-- 1. Site, building and landscaping design must address the climate; - 2.
-The street face of a building, together with any open space between it and the street, must contribute to the general attractiveness of the streetscape by means of good design, appropriate materials and effective landscaping; - 3.
-Development should be designed to minimise loss of privacy; - 4.
-There must be a reasonable degree of integration with the existing built and natural environment, balanced with the desirability of providing for variety in streetscapes; - 5.
-Long, straight wall areas will be discouraged and must be broken up visually by a combination of building materials and/or changes in the wall plane; - 6.
-The provision of verandahs, balconies, pergolas and other protective outdoor elements will be encouraged for visual, climatic and energy efficiency reasons; - 7.
-Well-designed overhanging eaves should be provided where feasible to protect against heavy rainfall and summer sun, while allowing winter sun penetration; - 8.
+- 1. Development should demonstrate how siting, design and character are consistent with the relevant Residential Character Narrative, as contained in the corresponding locality chapter in Part E of this DCP. - 2.
+Site, building and landscaping design must address the climate; - 3.
+The street face of a building, together with any open space between it and the street, must contribute to the general attractiveness of the streetscape by means of good design, appropriate materials and effective landscaping; - 4.
+Development should be designed to minimise loss of privacy; - 5.
+There must be a reasonable degree of integration with the existing built and natural environment, balanced with the desirability of providing for variety in streetscapes; - 6.
+Long, straight wall areas will be discouraged and must be broken up visually by a combination of building materials and/or changes in the wall plane; - 7.
+The provision of verandahs, balconies, pergolas and other protective outdoor elements will be encouraged for visual, climatic and energy efficiency reasons; - 8.
+Well-designed overhanging eaves should be provided where feasible to protect against heavy rainfall and summer sun, while allowing winter sun penetration; - 9.
 All building materials must be compatible in character with their surrounding environment.
 Any metal roof must have a colorbond or equivalent finish and no roof may be highly reflective.
 White or light-coloured roofing may be approved where it is demonstrated that it is not likely to be visually intrusive.
 Details of building materials and surface colours must be submitted for assessment with a development application.